2025ad05047-hub/breast-cancer-classification/README.md

 ### Logistic Regression

-Logistic Regression achieved an accuracy of 96.49% and the highest AUC score of 99.60%.
-It also achieved 97.50% precision and 92.86% recall.
-The results indicate that Logistic Regression performs very well for this binary classification problem.
+Logistic Regression performed very well on the dataset.
+It achieved an Accuracy of 96.49% and the highest AUC score of 99.60%.

+The model also achieved 97.50% Precision and 92.86% Recall.
+Overall, Logistic Regression gave very good and balanced classification results.

 ### Decision Tree

-Decision Tree achieved an accuracy of 92.98%.
-Its precision, recall and F1 score were approximately 90.48%.
-Although the model performed reasonably well, its overall performance was lower than Logistic Regression, KNN and Random Forest.
+Decision Tree achieved an Accuracy of 92.98%.

+Its Precision, Recall and F1 Score were around 90.48%.
+The model performed reasonably well, but its overall performance was lower compared to Logistic Regression, KNN and Random Forest.

 ### K-Nearest Neighbors (KNN)

-KNN achieved an accuracy of 95.61% with a precision of 97.44%.
-Its AUC score was 98.23%.
-Feature scaling was important for KNN because the algorithm determines classes based on distances between observations.
+KNN achieved an Accuracy of 95.61% and Precision of 97.44%.

+Its AUC score was 98.23%, which shows good classification performance.

+Feature scaling was important for KNN because KNN works by calculating the distance between data points.

 ### Gaussian Naive Bayes

-Naive Bayes achieved an accuracy of 92.11% and an AUC score of 98.91%.
-However, its recall was 85.71%, which was the lowest among the evaluated models.
-This indicates that Naive Bayes missed more malignant cases than the other models.
+Naive Bayes achieved an Accuracy of 92.11% and a good AUC score of 98.91%.

+However, its Recall was 85.71%, which was the lowest among all five models.

+This means Naive Bayes missed more Malignant cases compared to the other models.

 ### Random Forest

-Random Forest achieved the highest accuracy of 97.37%.
-It achieved 100% precision, a recall of 92.86%, an F1 score of 96.30%, and the highest MCC value of 0.9442.
-It showed strong overall performance across the evaluation metrics.
+Random Forest gave the best overall performance.

+It achieved the highest Accuracy of 97.37% and a Precision of 100%.

+It also achieved:

+- Recall: 92.86%
+- F1 Score: 96.30%
+- MCC: 0.9442
+- AUC: 99.29%

+Random Forest performed strongly across almost all the evaluation metrics.

 ---

 ## 7. Overall Winner

-**Random Forest Classifier**
+### Random Forest Classifier

-Random Forest was selected as the overall best-performing model.
+Based on the overall comparison, I selected **Random Forest as the best-performing model**.

-It achieved:
+Random Forest achieved:

 - Accuracy: 97.37%
 - AUC: 99.29%